villachuck/terrific-backend-test/README.md

 user: emailfortest@gmail.com
 pass: 1234556

-If you wanna install the project and use it, feel free to use it.
+If you wanna install the project and use it, feel free to do it.
 You need to clone this repository and run the backend with the command: node index.js

 Thanks in advance,
 Carlos